rails/spring/CONTRIBUTING.md

 best solution is to purge it with `rm -rf test/apps/*` and then run the acceptance tests again, which will generate a new app.

-## Testing different Rails versions

-You can set the `RAILS_VERSION` environment variable:
+To test against version of Rails, you can set the `RAILS_VERSION` environment variable:

 ```
 $ RAILS_VERSION="~> 3.2.0" rake test:acceptance